Media mogul Byron Allen's firm inks multi-year cloud deal with Google - NewsBreak

 Media mogul Byron Allen's firm inks multi-year cloud deal with Google

-(Reuters) - Media entrepreneur Byron Allen's Allen Media Group (AMG) struck a multi-year deal with Google Cloud on Tuesday, through which the Alphabet Inc-owned company will provide cloud services to the entertainment firm.
+Jan 18 (Reuters) - Media entrepreneur Byron Allen's Allen Media Group (AMG) struck a multi-year deal with Google Cloud on Tuesday, through which the Alphabet Inc-owned (GOOGL.O) company will provide cloud services to the entertainment firm.

 The financial terms of the deal were not disclosed.